 The HIT takes great pride in its history of investing union pension capital to achieve competitive risk-adjusted returns while also pursuing socially responsible objectives important to working men and women.
 Those social benefits include expanding the supply of affordable housing, creating family-supporting union jobs, opening doors to homeownership for working families, and revitalizing communities where union members live and work.
 In pursuing these social benefits, the HIT is able to help stimulate employment and promote economic recovery as it is doing with its Construction Jobs Initiative.

-The HIT was first registered with the Securities and Exchange Commission in 1981 and, as the successor to the AFL-CIO Mortgage Investment Trust, builds on a history of nearly 50 years of socially responsible investing on behalf of union members and their pension plans.
+The HIT was first registered with the Securities and Exchange Commission in 1981 and, as the successor to the AFL-CIO Mortgage Investment Trust (MIT), builds on a history of nearly 50 years of socially responsible investing on behalf of union members and their pension plans.
 The establishment of the MIT was approved by the AFL-CIO General Board in 1964, and in a letter to affiliated unions, AFL-CIO President George Meany encouraged unions to invest in the MIT.